 Akio is a powerless princess.
 He can set impossible tasks in self-defence, but cannot gain from them (he can never pass the Rose Gate).
 Someday, after a sequence of heroes defeat him, he will be unwillingly returned to the real world.

 In episode 31, Nanami talks with Utena to make sure that Utena is in love with Akio, not with Touga.
 The sculpture refers to the fairy tale Town Musicians of Bremen (Wikipedia).
 A donkey, a dog, a cat, and a rooster are unappreciated at home and leave to become town musicians in Bremen.
-Along the way they happen to find a house with three robbers, chase the robbers away, and live there instead.
-They never reach Bremen.
+It’s unusual for a fairy tale, but I take it to be a joke: They will make unpleasant animal noises in the town.
+Along the way they happen to find a house with three robbers, chase the robbers away partly with their unpleasant animal noises, and live there instead.
+They never reach Bremen, fortunately for the residents.

 Nanami has left her home because she was unappreciated.
 Akio moves her into his tower home, already occupied by three people... they can be robbers.
-Akio is a robber, Anthy is his accomplice, and Utena has been co-opted by the pirates and robs the goals of her duel opponents (and corrupted Utena wants to rob Akio from Kanae).
+Akio is a robber, Anthy is his accomplice, and Utena has been co-opted by the pirates and corrupted, and wants to rob Akio from Kanae.
 Nanami does not chase anyone away.
 She determines that Utena is not a robber she needs to worry about, and is satisfied for the moment.
 Nanami failed a challenge, and the robbers defeat her: Akio and Anthy set her up for a duel with Utena, and Utena wins.

 There are a number of copies of this sculpture around the world.
 I think most are in Europe.
 I know of one in Japan, in the city of Kawasaki, at Motosumiyoshi Station (Wikipedia).